 See what’s coming up on on the BCSA’s Events Calendar.

 A series of small exhibitions in the atrium for the anniversaries of the eights: February 1948, August 1968 and October 1918.
 The basis of the exhibition is a 3-metre high wall or "gallery noticeboard" on which collages will be rotated according to the anniversary.
 The collages will consist of various types of artistic materials (paintings, photographs, documents), primarily from the collections of the Slovak National Gallery.
-The February board commemorates the anniversary of the 1948 communist coup in Czechoslovakia.
-In…Find out more »
+From August the board commemorates the Warsaw Pact invasion in 1968 and in October…Find out more »

 A retrospective cross-section of the photographer's work to mark his 80th birthday.
 This Prague exhibition displays 350 photographs selected from a large collection donated by Josef Koudelka and managed by the Museum of Decorative Arts.
 It includes examples from all of his well-known series: Beginnings, Experiments, Theatre, Gypsies, Invasion 68, Exiles and Panoramas.
 Prague's National Gallery (Veletrzni Palac) is exhibiting a series of 18 photographs taken by Koudelka in 2013 for the Vatican's first presentation at the Venice Biennale on…Find out more »